lennyleadership/Devotional_Commentary_Bible/content.en/docs/019_Psalms/Psalm_092.md

 92:10 But my horn shalt thou exalt like the horn of an unicorn: I shall be anointed with fresh oil.

 92:11 Mine eye also shall see my desire on mine enemies, and mine ears shall hear my desire of the wicked that rise up against me.
-92:12 The righteous shall flourish like the palm tree: he shall grow like a cedar in Lebanon.<label for="palm" class="margin-toggle sidenote-number"></label><span class="sidenote">Life Application Study Bible Commentary: Palm trees are known for their long life span.
-"To flourish like plam trees" means to stand tall and to live long.
-The palms are also an excellent source of dates.<br>
+92:12 The righteous shall flourish like the palm tree: he shall grow like a cedar in Lebanon. <a id="1_ref" href = "#1">[1]</a>
-The cedars of Lebanon grew to 120 feet in height and up to 30 feet in circumference; thus, they were solid, strong, and immovable.
-The writer saw believers as upright, strong, productive, and unmoved by the winds of circumstance and aging.</span>
 92:13 Those that be planted in the house of the LORD shall flourish in the courts of our God.
 92:14 They shall still bring forth fruit in old age; they shall be fat and flourishing;
 92:15 To shew that the LORD is upright: he is my rock, and there is no unrighteousness in him.

+<p id="1">[1]
+Life Application Bible Study: Palm trees are known for their long life span.
+"To flourish like plam trees" means to stand tall and to live long.
+The palms are also an excellent source of dates.
+<br>ESV Bible Study: The palm tree represents "long lived and stately".
+"They flourish in the courts of our God indicates enduring residence in God's presence.
+<br>CSB Bible Study: Trees often refer figuratively to the characteristics of national leaders.
+<br>MacArthur Bible Study:  The palm tree and the cear symbolized permanence and strength.
+<br>The cedars of Lebanon grew to 120 feet in height and up to 30 feet in circumference; thus, they were solid, strong, and immovable.
+The writer saw believers as upright, strong, productive, and unmoved by the winds of circumstance and aging.
+<br> Swindall Bible Study: In our culture, many people live for the day they can hang it up and retire.
+I was talking to a newspaper columnist who said, "Now, how old are you?"
+<br>So I told her.
+<br>"And you've got these plans?" she asked.
+<br>"Oh, yeah!"
+<br>So she said, "You have a lot of energy.
+I thought by now you'd be looking for a place to hang it up."
+<br>And I said, "Hang what up?"

+<br>I am not looking for a place to hang it up.
+I am looking for a place to live it out.
+In my old age I want to have as much energy and vigor and life as when I was young.
+You can retire from your work, but you don't retire from life or ministry.
+<a href="#1_ref">&#8617;</a></p>
 </div>

 <div id="chinese" class="tabcontent">